garyd203/graphql-guide/README.md

 ### Gotchas
 * input types (`input`) are different from return types (`type`).
 This is a bad idea.
 * input types have a lot of limitations.
 No good reason, just cause.
-* Interfaces don't add much value - you still need to repeat the itnerface fields in the concrete type .
+* Interfaces don't add much value - you still need to repeat the interface fields in the concrete type .
 It's worth noting that every graphql type is an interface (strictly speaking)
 * Unions cause a lot of problems.
-They reflect bad API design, they require confusing queries, and they generate bad code both client-side and server-side
+They reflect bad API design, they require confusing queries, and they generate bad code on both client-side and server-side

 ### Deprecation
 * Use an annotation to do deprecation for fields on output types
-* You can't deprecate fields on an `input` type.
+* You can't deprecate fields on an `input` type (!)

+## About Me
+I have been a professional ("paid") software developer for about 2 decades now.
+I have created and maintained general-purpose GraphQL API's in production.
+Previously I have had extensive experience with RESTful API's, and before that Webservices/SOAP, JSON-RPC, ICE, XML-RPC, CORBA and so on.

+Consequently I can give you some good reasons why SOAP in particular was a mess and why the RESTful movement was revolutionary in that context.
+Of course, nobody needs to know or understand this in order to benefit from GraphQL - but it provides me with the clarity and perspective to find the good in a movement that consciously rejects REST, whilst avoiding the pitfalls of history.